-The purpose of this course is to gain knowledge and appreciation of geology through lecture/discussion sessions and laboratory experiences.
-It is a one-term survey course that may be included as part of the years sequence in physical science for college transfer credit.

-The course will have as many of the following components as feasible: lectures, discussions, lab activities, videos, slides, CDs, live television, field trips, and computer-aided instruction.
+The purpose of this course is to develop an understanding of the chemical, biological, physical, and geological processes related to the ocean, and include historical perspectives.
+It is a one-term survey course that may be included as part of the year's sequence in physical science for college transfer credit.
+The course will have as many of the following components as feasible: lectures, discussions, lab activities, videos, CDs, slides, and computer aided instruction.
+It is necessary to successfully complete the lab part of the course in order to pass the course.

-The text and materials for the course have been chosen by the faculty, and viewpoints shall be that of the author(s).
-This includes the topics of relativity, the geologic time scale, evolution of the Earth and its atmosphere, the solar system, the galaxy, and the universe.
+The faculty has chosen the text and lab materials and the viewpoints shall be that of the author(s).
+This includes the topics of relativity, the geologic time scale, and the evolution of the Earth, solar system, and the galaxy and universe.